-A. Margot Moss is the immediate past-President of the Florida Association of Criminal Defense Lawyers, Miami Chapter and was just elected to serve as an officer of Legal Services of Greater Miami.
+A. Margot Moss is a past-President of the Florida Association of Criminal Defense Lawyers, Miami Chapter and was just elected to serve as an officer of Legal Services of Greater Miami.
 She was recently profiled in the Attorney At Law Magazine, and in 2016 she was a finalist for the “Legal Luminary” award for White Collar Criminal Defense, presented by the Dade County Bar Association.

 She is a cum laude graduate of Temple University School of Law.
 Upon joining the firm, she immediately became an integral part of the Buju Banton trial team and tried the case with David Markus in the Middle District of Florida.
 Before joining Markus & Markus as a partner, Margot was a shareholder at Fowler White Burnett, P.A., where she handled federal and state criminal and civil litigation, including mortgage fraud, tax evasion, securities litigation, money laundering, and healthcare fraud.